-- Where an instructor has reasonable grounds to believe that an academic offence has been committed by a student, the instructor shall so inform the Associate Dean of the details of the suspected academic offence. - The Associate Dean and College's legal counsel, in conjunction with the Dean, will investigate the matter in a fair and expeditious manner.
+- 1. Where an instructor has reasonable grounds to believe that an academic offence has been committed by a student, the instructor shall so inform the Associate Dean of the details of the suspected academic offence. - 2.
+The Associate Dean will investigate the matter in a fair and expeditious manner.
 The student will be advised in writing of the charge made against them and will be given the right to be heard before any sanction is applied.
-If the student admits guilt or if after completing the investigation the Dean believes that an academic offence has been committed, the Dean will impose disciplinary sanction consistent with College policy and advise the student in writing. - Serious academic sanctions will become part of the student's permanent academic transcript.
+If the student admits guilt or if after completing the investigation the Associate Dean believes that an academic offence has been committed, the Associate Dean will impose disciplinary sanction consistent with College policy and advise the student in writing. - 3.
+The student may appeal a finding of academic misconduct by the Associate Dean to the Dean and/or the College's legal counsel before they appeal to the Appeals Committee. - 4.
+Serious academic sanctions will become part of the student's permanent academic transcript.